 He is an expert on M&A activity in technology, communications and media markets.
 His latest book, Semi-Organic Growth, provides an in-depth analysis of Google’s innovative approach to M&A. He hosts a YouTube channel (Streaming 2027) on the future of the Video Streaming market.

-Geis has taught in the LEAD summer institute for minority youth for over ten years.
-He has provided management education for directors of Head Start programs nationwide.
-His sixteen tape lecture series on “Statistical Analysis in Business” is part of the Teaching Company’s Super Star Teacher series.
-He has published dozens of professional articles and six books.
+Dr. Geis taught in the LEAD Summer Institute for minority youth for more than 10 years.
+He has provided management education for directors of Head Start programs nationwide as well as for Iraq and Afghanistan veterans in UCLA’s Entrepreneurs’ Bootcamp for Veterans with Disabilities.
+His 16- tape lecture series on “Statistical Analysis in Business” appeared as part of the Teaching Company’s Super Star Teacher series.

 This is personal.
 ‘Why believe in God’ can mean two things: ‘what are the possible benefits of believing in God?’ and ‘what are the possible...

 The strength of religious belief is prodigious.
 People dedicate their lives, not eat certain foods (or not eat at all), refrain from sex, even sacrifice their lives—all for...